Universal properties of dipolar Bose polarons in two dimensions: Results

 with $\epsilon_{{\bf k}} = \frac{\hbar^2 k^2}{2m}$ and $E({\bf k}) = \sqrt{ \epsilon_{{\bf k}} \left( \epsilon_{{\bf k}} + 2 n V^{(p)}_{\mathrm{BB}}({\bf k}) \right) }$ the excitation spectrum of the bulk.
 Interestingly, getting rid of the anisotropic contribution to the bath-bath pseudopotential (second term on the rhs of Eq.~(\ref{pseudopotential})) that enters $Z$ through the excitation spectrum of the medium leaves the quasiparticle residue essentially unchanged.
 This is shown in Figure~\ref{Z_polaron_new}, where we compare the values of $Z$ obtained with and without this contribution for different values of the gas parameter and $\alpha=0.6$.
 In this way, the only relevant anisotropic contribution to $Z$ comes from the impurity-bath interaction.
 However, the lowest order anisotropic contribution is proportional to $\sin^4 \alpha \ll 1$, since the term proportional to $\sin^2 \alpha \cos 2\theta_k$ coming from $(V^{(p)}_{\mathrm{IB}}({\bf k}))^2$ yields zero contribution when the angular integration is evaluated.
 This means that, at the perturbative level, the dependence of $Z$ on the density and the impurity-bath scattering length is the same as that of an isotropic system with zero range interactions, and thus $Z$ is a function of the gas parameter alone~\cite{ArdilaPRR2020}.

-At this point, one can also compare the DMC prediction of the quasiparticle residue to the results obtained with perturbation theory.
+At this point, one can also compare the DMC prediction of the quasiparticle residue to the results obtained with perturbation theory, as a way to benchmark the perturbative approach.
 We show in Fig.~\ref{Z_polaron} (b) the DMC estimation of $Z$ together with the perturbative result obtained from Eq.~(\ref{pert_Z}) for the two cases $\beta=1.42$ and $\beta=10$ and $\alpha=0$.
-Because of universality, the same results hold for any other value of $\alpha$.
+Because of universality with respect to the polarization angle, the same results hold for any other value of $\alpha$.
 As it can be seen, the predictive power of the perturbative approach worsens with increasing $x$ and/or $\beta$, as happens with the polaron energy.
 In this case, though, the situation is worse as the perturbative prediction ceases to reproduce the DMC data at lower gas parameter values, at least for $\beta=10$.
-The results in Fig.~\ref{Z_polaron}~(b) are also useful to delimit the regime of validity of the quasiparticle picture, which requires $Z$ to be close to unity.
-Remarkably, for the lowest coupling case, this regime extends up to $x \lesssim 10^{-2}$.
+Remarkably, for the lowest coupling case, the regime where $Z$ is close to unity extends up to $x \lesssim 10^{-2}$.